 1861-S Paquet $20 Liberty Head

-A telegraph was sent to the San Francisco mint ordering a return to the James Barton Longacre style.
-However, the telegraph apparently was not transmitted quickly.
+A telegraph was sent to the San Francisco Mint ordering a return to the James Barton Longacre style.
+Apparently, the telegraph was not transmitted quickly.

 By the time the news reached the San Francisco mint, $385,000 worth of the new reverse 1861-S Double Eagles had been struck and released into circulation!